bxcodec/dbresolver/README.md

 ## Idea and Inspiration

 This DBResolver library will split your connections to correct defined DBs.
-Eg, all Read query will routed to ReadOnly replica db, and all write operation(Insert, Update, Delete) will routed to Write/Master DB.
+Eg, all read query will routed to ReadOnly replica db, and all write operation(Insert, Update, Delete) will routed to Primary/Master DB.

 ### Usecase 1: Separated RW and RO Database connection
 <details open>